sanchitmonga22/qa-example-agent/docs/PRD.md

 - **Mitigation**: Implement usage monitoring and alerts for abnormal patterns.

 ## 10. Conclusion
 This PRD provides a comprehensive roadmap for building and hosting the AI-powered Landing Page Lead Funnel Validation Tool.
-By leveraging Next.js on Vercel for the frontend and API routes, combined with a dedicated Playwright testing service on Railway.app and OpenAI's LLM for intelligent navigation, the solution offers a reliable, scalable, and adaptive approach to automating booking flow validation.
-The addition of custom test steps and LLM-guided testing enables users to validate complex user journeys while maintaining ease of use.
+By leveraging Next.js on Vercel for the frontend and API routes, combined with a dedicated Playwright testing service on Railway.app and OpenAI's API (including Vision capabilities) for intelligent navigation, the solution offers a reliable, scalable, and adaptive approach to automating booking flow validation.
+The addition of custom test steps, LLM-guided testing with visual analysis, and a comprehensive reporting system enables users to validate complex user journeys while maintaining ease of use and providing detailed insights into test processes and outcomes.